denjn5/denjn5.github.io/_posts/2017-07-08-sunburst-in-54-lines-tutorial-1.md

 ## Summary
 In this tutorial, we'll build a super basic sunburst--*No Frills*, if you will.
-(Tips: Consider keeping the raw code open--link icon below--in a seperate tab.)
+(Tips: Consider keeping the raw code open--link icon below--in a separate tab.)

 <table class="center">
 <tr>
-    <td class="center">New: <b>Sunburst in 60 Lines</b>&nbsp;&nbsp;
+    <td class="center">New: <b>Sunburst in 54 Lines</b>&nbsp;&nbsp;
             <a href="{{ page.code_url }}" target="_blank" title="open code">
                 <i class="fa fa-code" aria-hidden="true"></i></a>
             <a href="{{ page.html_url }}" target="_blank" title="open viz">